 Why I can’t recommend a trip to Montañita, Ecuador

 According to some who do recommend it, Montañita was supposed to be a “hot” surf spot, where all the local surfers go to catch some waves.
-My husband and kids wanted to try it out since they heard it was called a surfer’s paradise.
-This place looked more like a backpacker/hippie’s paradise than it did to a luxury beach destination!
+My husband and kids wanted to try it out since they heard it was called a surfer’s paradise, too.
+To me, this place looked more like a backpacker/hippie’s paradise than it did to a luxury beach destination!
 Honestly, I was disappointed as we were driving closer and closer to this beach with all the trash, strewn along the highway.

-It definitely was not what I was expecting when I read that “Montañita is a hidden treasure that did not even appear on the maps just a few years ago, but the combination of perfect waves, golden sand, high tolerance among their locals and visitors and tropical vegetation have slowly developed its reputation as a tropical paradise.” according to Wiki
+It definitely was not what I was expecting, especially when I read this on the internet: “Montañita is a hidden treasure that did not even appear on the maps just a few years ago, but the combination of perfect waves, golden sand, high tolerance among their locals and visitors and tropical vegetation has slowly developed its reputation as a tropical paradise.” – according to Wikipedia.
+Perfect!

-So here I am, expecting a “hidden treasure” with “perfect waves”, “golden sand”, and a “tropical paradise”.
-OK, I don’t know who writes for wiki, but we have different ideas about what paradise is!!
+So here I am, expecting a “hidden treasure” with “perfect waves”, “golden sands”, and a “tropical paradise”.
+OK, so I don’t know who writes for Wikipedia, but I think we have different ideas about what paradise is!!
+LOL

 The streets of Montañita are filled with bars, restaurants, and cafés, as well as banners of peace symbols and portraits of Che Guevara, John Lennon, and Bob Marley!
 So don’t be surprised if you smell a whiff or two of that substance that hippies like to smoke.
-There are also street performers almost every night from fire dancers to unicycles and everything in between.
+The street performers come out almost every night from fire dancers to unicycle riders to everything in between.
 I do have to admit that they did entertain my kiddos, even if there were times I thought the performer or us might catch on fire!

-Also, at night, while returning back to our bungalow, there were some unusual characters that washed up on shore, things like dead turtles and pufferfish!
+Also, at night, while returning back to our bungalow after dinner, there were some unusual characters that washed up on shore, things like dead turtles and pufferfish!

-Speaking of a bungalow, we did find one hidden gem!
-It was called Balsa Surf Camp and I cannot say enough how it saved my soul!
+Speaking of our bungalow, we did find one hidden gem in Montañita!
+It is called Balsa Surf Camp and I cannot say enough how it saved my heart, mind, and soul!
 When we finally found it, pulled up into the enclosure, I was ecstatic!
 It was nothing like the rest of the rough areas of Montañita and the chaos seen in the town near the beach.
 It was my oasis – these owners have done a great job to bring you a bit of paradise within this dirty town!

 The photo above was a guy who was just sitting and relaxing at a table in town when I was walking around taking photographs.
 He never even moved when I pointed my camera at him, he just stared at me!
 (He was probably wondering why I would want a photo of him!)

 Recommended Reading about Ecuador: